Sodium Chloride, NaCl/{\epsilon} : New Force Field: Introduction

-Recently Smith, W.R. et al~\cite{Moucka13NaCl} studied thirteen of the most common NaCl Force Fields.
-These models, even thought reproduce some of the properties of the crystal are unable to capture others.
-For instance, just one of them reproduced the correct density and other one reproduce the chemical potential of the solid phase at room temperature.
-In parallel a similar strategy has been employed to build computational models for water~\cite{SPC,SPCE,tip4p,tip4p05}.
-These models reproduce the density of water around $300\;K$ and atmospheric pressures~\cite{vega11} but fail to provide good values for the dielectric constant~\cite{tip4pe}.
+Recently Smith W.R. et al~\cite{Moucka13NaCl} studied thirteen of the most common NaCl force fields.
+These models, even thought reproduce some of the properties of the crystal, are unable to capture others.
+For instance, just one of them reproduced the correct density and other obtained the correct chemical potential of the solid phase at room temperature.
+In parallel to modeling the salt, numerical strategies have been employed to build computational models for water~\cite{SPC,SPCE,TIP4PQ,TIP4P05}.
+These models reproduce the density of water around $298\;K$ and a pressure of $1$bar~\cite{vega11} but fail to provide a reliable value for a number of properties, including the dielectric constant~\cite{TIP4Pe}.

-In the case of studying electrolyte solutions, the common strategy is to combine one model for water and one model for salt that have been obtained by fitting the properties of the pure systems or in the mixture.
+In the case of studying electrolyte solutions, the common strategy is to combine one model for water and one model for salt that have been obtained by fitting the properties of the pure systems.
 Then, the mixture of these two models is tested.
-The solubility is one of the main properties used validate the model of salt.
+The solubility is one of the main properties used to validate the model of salt.
 When dissolved in water, the molecule of sodium chloride dissociates in one cation, $Na^+$, and one anion,$ Cl^-$.
-Due to the polarizability of the water molecule both ions become surrounded by water molecules~\cite{CRC}.
-For certain salt concentrations the system phases separates in a salt rich and salt poor phases.
-The solubility is proportional to the density of salt at this coexistence.
+Due to the polar character of the water molecules both ions become surrounded by water molecules~\cite{CRC}.
+For certain salt concentrations the system phase separates in a salt rich phase and salt poor phase.
+The solubility can be computed in this coexistence.